PiTiLeZarD/AGQL.js/README.md

 I will update this readme if anything interesting happens but for now

 ```
-yarn install
+cd docker
-yarn start
+docker-compose up -d
 ```

-Will get you the server running with a basic homepage and an even more basic /backend/graphql, /backend/graphql/playground setup.
+Will get you the server running on localhost:4000 with a basic homepage and an even more basic /backend/graphql, /backend/graphql/playground setup.